httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 [I-D.ietf-tls-exported-authenticator], it difficult to formally prove that an endpoint is jointly authoritative over multiple certificates, rather than individually authoritative on each certificate.
-As a result, clients MUST NOT assume that because one origin was previously collocated with another, those origins will be reachable via the same endpoints in the future.
+As a result, clients MUST NOT assume that because one origin was previously colocated with another, those origins will be reachable via the same endpoints in the future.
 Clients MUST NOT consider previous secondary certificates to be validated after TLS session resumption.
 However, clients MAY proactively query for previously-presented